pencelab/TetrisMaster/README.md

 ![alt text](src/main/res/screenshots/tetris-gameplay.png)

 ## Blocks
 The mechanics of this game are a little different from Tetris mechanics.
-You still have the same blocks falling down and a new block will join the familly.
+You still have the same blocks falling down and a new block will join the family.
 The idea of this game is grouping block of the same color.
-Everytime you have grouped 5 or more squares of the same color, the whole group will disappear, making the rest of the blocks on top (if any) fall down.
+Every time you have grouped 5 or more squares of the same color, the whole group will disappear, making the rest of the blocks on top (if any) fall down.
 The more blocks you make disappear in a chain, the higher score you get.
-Be careful, every 10 block disappeared, you go one level up and blocks will fall down faster.
+Be careful, every 10 blocks disappeared, you go one level up and blocks will fall down faster.
 You lose when any block touches the top of the stage once it has stopped falling down.

 ![alt text](src/main/res/screenshots/blocks-press-start.png)
 ![alt text](src/main/res/screenshots/blocks-count-down-one.png)